 Walsh Bay is a scenic bay just west of the Sydney Harbour Bridge that is home to various theatres, restaurants and bars.
 It’s also a nice area to wander around.

 The Rocks is one of the oldest neighbourhoods in Sydney and used to be a notorious convict settlement.
 It is now a top tourist attraction with lots of pubs, cobbled lane-ways, and historic buildings to take in.

 Just a short stroll from the reserve is Barangaroo South, Sydney’s newest business, entertainment and leisure precinct, home to a great variety of restaurants, cafes and clubs.

 - Darling Harbour:

-Further south is Darling Harbour, Sydney’s largest recreational and pedestrian precinct, with lots of waterfront dining options, exciting museums and large playgrounds to choose from.
+Further south is Darling Harbour, Sydney’s largest recreational and pedestrian precinct, with many waterfront dining options, exciting museums and large playgrounds to choose from.